kinode-dao/kinode/README.md

 A list of the terminal scripts included in this distro:

 - `alias <shorthand> <process_id>`: create an alias for a script.
-    - Example: `alias get_block get-block:kns-indexer:sys`
+    - Example: `alias get_block get-block:hns-indexer:sys`
     - note: all of these listed commands are just default aliases for terminal scripts.
 - `cat <vfs-file-path>`: print the contents of a file in the terminal.
     - Example: `cat /terminal:sys/pkg/scripts.json`